-Pacific leaders expected to sign new security agreement
+Pacific leaders making pact on climate, more security issues

-NAURU (AP) — Pacific leaders meeting in Nauru are expected to sign a security agreement addressing climate change and crimes such as drug smuggling and illegal fishing that cross borders.
+NAURU (AP) — Pacific leaders meeting in Nauru are expected Wednesday to sign a security agreement that addresses climate change and crimes such as drug smuggling and illegal fishing that cross borders.

-The declaration signing Wednesday is the centerpiece of the three-day Pacific Islands Forum.
-New Zealand Prime Minister Jacinda Ardern arrived to attend a leader’s retreat and the signing ceremony.
+Leaders at the Pacific Islands Forum have said they consider climate change their nations’ biggest security threat, since low-lying Pacific islands would cease to exist as sea levels rise.

-The declaration also addresses cybercrime and health issues such as communicable diseases and pandemics.
+The signing of the security declaration, which also addresses cybercrime and health concerns such as communicable diseases and pandemics, is the centerpiece of the three-day meeting.
+New Zealand Prime Minister Jacinda Ardern has arrived in Nauru to attend an all-day leader’s retreat and the signing ceremony.

 Earlier Wednesday, Pacific fishing and community groups signed an agreement with the European Union to improve sustainable fishing and ocean governance in the region.